spatie/laravel-event-sourcing/docs/introduction.md

 - your app has auditing requirements: the reason why your app is in a certain state is equally as important as the state itself
 - you foresee that there will be a reporting need in the future, but you don't know yet which data you need to collect for those reports

+Some concepts in the package, for example the testing methods of aggregates, were inspired by [Frank De Jonge](https://twitter.com/frankdejonge/)'s [EventSauce] package.

 ## We have badges!

 <section class="article_badges">